orchardguides/Kei-HTML-Editor/README.md

 # Kei-HTML-Editor
 Pure Javascript HTML Editor.
-Can be run by downloading the projectand clicking on the index.html file.
+Can be run by downloading the project then clicking on the index.html file.

 Tested - and working really well - in Chrome, Safari, Edge, and Firefox.